A. Basic Information

 On our website we offer a customer account for which you can voluntarily register.
 This requires certain data from you.
 The required fields are marked accordingly in the registration form.
 Within the customer account you have the possibility to download the latest UDE program version, UDE manuals and the UDE product information.

-The legal basis for processing is point (b) of Article 6(1) GDPR.
-If you remove your customer account, we delete your data as far as the storage is no longer necessary (e.g. due to legal storage obligations).
+The legal basis for processing is point (b) and (f) of Article 6(1) GDPR.
+Our legitimate interest is to be able to provide our customers with convenient access to services .
+If you remove your custo-mer account, we delete your data as far as the storage is no longer necessary (e.g. due to legal storage obligations).